 When the storm finally passed three days later, the yacht was spotted by a Navy transport ship.
 It headed over to see if the three were in need of any help, but Schmitz assured them that everything was just fine.
 Cohen and Murano stood there stunned as they watched him turn down an offer of much needed assistance.
 Schmitz assured the two that he had been through far worse and that everything would be fine.

 But he was wrong.
 The sails of the ship were in tatters and were getting worse with each passing day.
 Patches only go so far.
 Even worse, Schmitz calculated that the storm had blown the Serene way off course and they were near Bermuda.
 Murano and Cohen felt that anchoring there was the most logical thing to do, yet Schmitz vehemently argued against that idea.
 Not only did he lack the maps needed to navigate their waters safely, he felt that they could make better use of their time heading straight for the African coast.
-He also had the big advantage in the fact that he was the only one who knew how to sail the boat.
+He also had a big advantage in the fact that he was the only one who knew how to sail the boat.

 As they continued on their journey, another life-threatening situation appeared.
 They had sailed into dead, calm water.
 Sails need the wind to move and they were going nowhere.
-Under normal circumstances they would have started up the gas engine, but all of its fuel had been pumped overboard.
+Under normal circumstances, they would have started up the gas engine, but all of its fuel had been pumped overboard.
 As a result, day after day the Serene just sat there.

 Cohen stated, “You’d go up on deck and see the same bean can bobbing right along with you in the same spot it had been when you tossed it overboard two days ago.
-I for one found this very dmoralizing.”
+I for one found this very demoralizing.”

 While they didn’t challenge Schmitz on his navigational skills, the two began to suspect that they were simply sailing round and round in a circle.
 Murano stated “All we knew was we were supposed to be sailing due east and the sun was coming up in a different place every morning.
 That was fishy.”